 - In Export Type, select all the formats in which to store the editing information (ie: file names and timecodes for video and audio clips).
 One file will be created for each selected format:

-- Generate EDL file: Can be imported in Final Cut Pro, Avid Media Composer and Adobe Premiere.NOTE: Due to limitations with the EDL format, only the first four soundtracks can be exported, and sound clips that are used multiple times in the project will only appear one time in the exported sequence.
+- Generate EDL file: Can be imported in Final Cut Pro, Avid Media Composer and Adobe Premiere.NOTE Due to limitations with the EDL format, only the first four audio tracks in your project can be exported, and sound clips that are used multiple times in the project will only appear one time in the exported sequence.

 - Generate XML file: Can be imported in Final Cut Pro and Adobe Premiere.